Looking to develop your back? If so, you’re in the right place.

 How long will it take to get a toned back?

-Developing muscle is a long process and can take years to build a substantial amount.
+To get a "toned back" can take years.
 However, you should begin to notice some results within the first 8-12 weeks, especially if you use a variety of exercises, grip positions, etc.

 Conclusion